jenkinsci/job-dsl-plugin/docs/Extending-the-DSL.md

 all seed jobs.
 Since multiple seed jobs can run in parallel, any `@DslExtensionMethod` and the listener methods can be called in parallel.

+To debug problems with Job DSL extensions, set the logger for `javaposse.jobdsl` to level `FINE`.
+The Jenkins log configuration can be changed at Manage Jenkins > System Log, e.g. by adding a new log recorder for `javaposse.jobdsl`.

 The following plugins implement the extension point and serve as examples:

 * [JGiven Plugin](https://wiki.jenkins-ci.org/display/JENKINS/JGiven+Plugin)